A foundation for deductive mathematics: Well-orders

 \subsection{Recursion}

 Our version is slightly different from the standard one (cf.~\cite{jech}, Theorem 2.15) in part because we do not find the standard one to be completely clear.
+In \S\ref{sect:unionaxiom} we see that being too casual about recursion can conflict with the ZFC axioms.
 There is a version for well-founded pairings in \S\ref{ssect:wfrecursion}.

 First we need a notation for restrictions.
 Suppose \(f\colon A\to B\) is a partially-defined function and \(D\subset A\) is a set.
 Then \(f\upharpoonright D\) is the restriction to \(\dom[f]\cap D\).

 Now, suppose \((A,\leq)\) is an almost well-order, \(B\) is a domain, and \(R\) is a partially-defined function Here `\(\tfn\)' denotes functions with transitive domains, i.e.~domains of the form \((\#<a)\) for some \(a\in A\).
 We refer to such an \(R\) as a \textbf{recursion condition}.